Andrija Delibašić: International career

 Delibašić played for the Serbia and Montenegro under-21 team that finished runners-up at the 2004 UEFA European Under-21 Championship in Germany.
 A couple of months later, he was also part of the Olympic team that exited in the first round.

 After a loss of form dropped him from international play, Delibašić's chances for a callup increased in mid-2006 as Montenegro separated from Serbia and became an independent country, with him now eligible to play for the newly formed national team due to his birthplace.
 However, even before Montenegro's inaugural match squad was announced, he voiced his dissatisfaction in the press about not being contacted by Montenegrin football officials at all and then said that he would never play for the national team in the future, if he was not included on the list of inaugural callups.

-In September 2009, Delibašić was summoned for Montenegro's match with Bulgaria, but did not play in the 1–4 defeat on the 5th.
+In September 2009, Delibašić was summoned for Montenegro's match with Bulgaria, but did not play in the 4–1 defeat on the 5th.
 He finally made his debut on 10 October, scoring the 2–1 winner against Georgia; both matches were 2010 FIFA World Cup qualifiers.

 Delibašić scored his second goal for the national team on 7 October 2011, a dramatic 2–2 home draw against England that led Montenegro to the UEFA Euro 2012 playoffs.
-He helped the hosts come from behind 0–2 with his last-minute header.
-He has earned a total of 21 caps, scoring 6 goals.
-His final international was a June 2013 FIFA World Cup qualification match against Ukraine in Podgorcia.
+He helped the hosts come from 2–0 behind with his last-minute header.
+He earned a total of 21 caps, scoring 6 goals.
+His final international was a June 2013 FIFA World Cup qualification match against Ukraine in Podgorica.